 Long-Term Health Risks

-Long-term health risks include:7
+Long-term health risks of binge drinking may include:9

 - Heart disease